krishnachaitanya7/pil_video/README.md

 Finally, please don't forget to install VLC media player for this to work.

+## Advantages of using this in place of Matplotlib
+When you have to loop through 2K images, it's usually not possible with Matplotlib.
+It's usually slow.
+At that time usually you have to save the images and then make a video out of it.
+Problem is if you want to do it multiple times, it can be a hassle.
+Matplotlib is good if you wanna loop through 50 images, but anything more than that can be an issue.
+But if you use this Python package, it will show you the video at a specific FPS you want and also give a temporary path if needed.
+That way there is no hassle of saving anything and once you visualize whatever you want it will be discarded or kept if the user wants to.

 ## Installation
 > pip install --upgrade git+https://github.com/krishnachaitanya7/pil_video.git